chrisly42/cajon-plugin/README.md

 - AssertThatSize

-  Makes assertions on sizes of arrays, collections, strings, or ```CharSequence```s more concise.
+  Makes assertions on sizes of arrays, collections, maps, strings, or ```CharSequence```s more concise.

   ```